gmulogo

 Ecology, systematics and evolution of lichens and lichen-associated fungi

 Lichens are among the most remarkable and successful forms of mutualistic symbiosis known.
 Lichens are associations of fungi and photosynthetic algae or cyanobacteria that develop a vegetative body unique to the symbiosis and not observed in the isolated symbiotic partners.
-Approximately 20% of the described fungi form lichens, most of them (approximately 14,000 spp.) members of the Ascomycota.
-Fewer than 1% are members of the Basidiomycota, but basidiolichens have apparently evolved many times and formed many different kinds of lichen symbioses.
+Lichenization is a major nutritional mode in the Kingdom Fungi, with approximately 20% of described fungi forming lichens, including approximately half of the phylum Ascomycota.
+Many other major groups of fungi associate specifically with lichens.
+Recent research is beginning to shed new light on the origins and diversity of these fascinating organisms, including the mechanisms of symbiont recognition, degree of specificity, and reasons why lichenization has evolved so commonly in some groups and so rarely in others.

 Basidiolichens: How has lichenization evolved in the Basidiomycota, why is it so rare, and how does it compare to lichenization in the Ascomycota?
-Details of projects and publications can be viewed here.
+Details of projects can be viewed here.

 Cyanolichens: How does the evolution of lichens that associate with cyanobacteria differ from that of lichens that associate with green algal photobionts?
-Details of projects and publications can be viewed here.
+Details of projects can be viewed here.

-For the past several decades we have also conducted basic lichen floristic studies in the Washington, D.C. area, most of which were designed to monitor regional air quality.
+Lichen floristics in Washington, D.C. area: For the past several decades we have also conducted basic lichen floristic studies locally, most of which were designed to monitor regional air quality.
 The most recent of these studies was conducted for the National Park Service.
 Objectives, methods and results of this study can be viewed here, as well as references to previous studies and publications.

 Home